HeshanKarunaratne/Java/src/designpatterns/README.md

 ~~~

 Prototype Pattern
-- Used when you want to avoid multiple Object creation of same instance, instead you copy the object to new object and then we can modify as per our need
+- Used when you want to avoid multiple Object creation of same instance, instead you copy the object to new object, and then we can modify as per our need
+- Needs to extend using the Cloneable interface
+- In SpringBoot you can use @Scope("prototype") which creates a new instance every time you request it

 ~~~java
 package designpatterns.prototype;